kadrlica/des-conda/README.md

 > screen_publish
 ```

 In the above commands `<ENVNAME>` is the name of the environment that you want to create and `<PACKAGES>` is the list of python packages that you want to install into this environment.
 The conda workflow functions best when new environments are created with all their required packages rather than creating an environment and then installing packages piecemeal.
 To ensure this, we recommend pre-defining your environment in a yaml file.
 You can find several of these in the [env](env) directory.
-To create an environment from a yaml spec:
+To create an environment from a yaml specification:

 ```
 > conda_setup